akirasoft1/dynatrace-activegate-terraform/README.md

 ## How do I use it?

-Obviously you'll need to clone this repo.
-Then depending on if you are deploying a single ActiveGate or Multiple ActiveGates you will need to change into the appropriate directory:
+Obviously you'll need to clone this repo, then, depending on if you are deploying a single ActiveGate or Multiple ActiveGates, you will need to change into the appropriate directory:

 1. `cd` into the proper directory:
     - [terraform/](terraform/)